hydraulic-software/conveyor/guidebook/docs/outputs.md

 * For Windows:
     * An MSIX package and `.appinstaller` XML file.
 The `.appinstaller` file is what's checked to find updates, and it contains its own URL so you can open it from any location (i.e. a download), and it will still work.
     * An EXE file.
-This is a small program that requests Windows to install the MSIX file using the built-in software update mechanism, and renders a progress bar whilst Windows does so.
-Although the `.appinstaller` file can be opened directly to get the same results, using a custom Win32 program reduces needed user interaction and is more reliable.
+This is a small custom installer, see below for details.
     * A plain zip file (which doesn't auto update).
 * For macOS:
     * Zips containing separate Intel and ARM .app folders.
 They'll be signed and notarized if credentials were supplied.